zzuliys/daiyin/README_K4A.md

 ## Join Our Developer Program

-Complete your developer profile [here](https://developer.orbbec.com.cn/) to get connected with our Mixed Reality Developer Program.
-You will receive the latest on our developer tools, events, and early access offers.

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Reporting Security Issues
-Security issues and bugs should be reported privately, via email, to the administrators <[daiyin@orbbec.com](daiyin@orbbec.com)>.
-You will receive a response as soon as possible.
-If for some reason you do not, please follow up via email to ensure we received your original message.

 ## License Support for Orbbec SDK K4A Wrapper